mattiasthalen/ducklake/README.md

 - **DuckLake**: A data lakehouse platform for storing and managing data in Parquet format
 - **SQLMesh**: A DataOps framework for data transformations and pipeline management
 - **Neon PostgreSQL**: Cloud-native PostgreSQL for catalog and state storage
+- **Cloudflare R2**: Object storage for scalable, cost-effective data lake storage and integration with DuckLake
 - **Custom SQLMesh Integration**: Uses a custom fork that adds `data_path` support for DuckDB catalogs

 ## Prerequisites